 The Spanish capital city of Madrid is a great destination for a European vacation or a short weekend mini-break.
 Madrid is elegant and classy with ornate architecture and perfectly manicured gardens and parks to match.

 For lovers of fine art, Madrid is a must.
 Home to The Prado which is filled with spectacular works that date back to the 12th Century it is easy to see why art fanatics from across the globe flock to Madrid to get their cultural fix.

+With lavish water fountains and expansive greenery, the park is a great place to escape Madrid’s busy and bustling city center.
 The Buen Retiro Park is a popular destination for tourists and locals alike.
-With lavish water fountains and expansive greenery the park is a great place to escape Madrid’s busy and busting city centre.
+With lavish water fountains and expansive greenery, the park is a great place to escape Madrid’s busy and bustling city centre.

-Another must visit place in Seville is the 18th-century bullring named the Plaza de Toros de la Maestranza where for hundreds of years man has fought beast in the ultimate test of strength and bravery.
+Another must-visit place in Seville is the 18th-century bullring named the Plaza de Toros de la Maestranza where for hundreds of years man has fought the beast in the ultimate test of strength and bravery.

 Home to just 350,000 people Bilbao is often missed when on a whistle-stop tour of Spain which is a shame as this small port city tucked away in Northern Spain is a great vacation location.

 Bilbao is the capital of the Basque Country in Spain and incorporates some traditional Spanish architecture with towering skyscrapers in the downtown area too.